Ōtaki, Nagano: Demographics

 Demographically, the population structure of Ōtaki is similar to that found in rural areas across Japan; a rising elderly population coupled with a decline in overall population.
 Per Japanese census data, the population of Ōtaki has declined rapidly over the past 50 years.

 History

 The area of present-day Ōtaki was part of ancient Shinano Province, and the name of Ōtaki appears in a 1504 record as part of the Chikuma region of Shinano.
-The present village of Ōtaki was incorporated on April 1, 1889 by the establishment of the modern municipalities system.
+The present village of Ōtaki was incorporated on April 1, 1889, by the establishment of the modern municipalities system.

-In 1917, construction begins on the Ōtaki Forest Railroad (王滝 森林鉄道) The railroad was discontinued on June 30, 1975.
+In 1917, construction began on the Ōtaki Forest Railroad (王滝 森林鉄道) The railroad was discontinued on June 30, 1975.
 On May 1, 1968, Chikuma District was renamed Kiso District.
-On September 14, 1984 the 1984 Otaki earthquake caused a section of Mount Ontake to crumble and flow into the Ōtaki Valley, with 29 people reported dead or missing and 87 homes destroyed.
+On September 14, 1984, the 1984 Otaki earthquake caused a section of Mount Ontake to crumble and flow into the Ōtaki Valley, with 29 people reported dead or missing and 87 homes destroyed.